Lead vs prospect vs opportunity: How to identify potential customers

 Merriam-Webster defines an opportunity generally as “a favorable juncture of circumstances” or “a good chance for advancement or progress.”
 And this definition still fits when you consider how the term is used in sales.

 Prospects become opportunities once they decide to consider your product/service or admit that they are looking for a solution.
-Ultimately you want that opportunity to turn into a sale or a loyal customer.
+Ultimately you want that opportunity to progress into a sale or a loyal customer.

 How many leads do you need?